-So enlist his help as you work on the car; shoot some hoops; hang drywall; run errands together; join him in something he wants to do.
-Suddenly, he’ll bring up something that’s been on his mind or willingly respond to a question you throw out.
+So enlist his help as you work on the car or clean his car; shoot some hoops; hang drywall; run errands together; join him in something he wants to do.
+Maybe, eventually, he’ll bring up something that’s been on his mind or willingly respond to a question you throw out.

-Third, be available.
 He may have a pressing question at eleven o’clock at night-or at three in the morning.
 His concerns may sound hair-brained or trivial or way off the mark.
-That’s okay, grandparent.
+That’s okay.
 Be flexible.
 Let him know that he can come to you anytime, about anything.
 Those times may be rare, so be ready.
-And put aside the newspaper or turn off the TV when it happens.
+And put aside your phone or turn off the TV when it happens.

 And finally, a word for grandparents who don’t yet have a teenager: